 Growing up I wanted to play pro soccer or American football.
 I love both sports and really I love all sports, but these are my two favorite.
 My dream was to play pro soccer and I ended up doing it for 7 years.
 I never thought I would have experienced 17 countries as a professional footballer.
 Most pro players got there by playing well their whole life from a youth, to high school and college.
 But there are many who blossomed late.
 I can give you many stories.
 I was one of them, so I know you can do it with the right knowledge and help.
+Just remember, someone is always watching.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 So many different pro soccer leagues worldwide

 When most Americans hear pro soccer they think of only big clubs like Real Madrid or Manchester United.
 Or they think of local MLS clubs like FC Dallas or LA Galaxy.

 Behind them are Russia, Turkey, Mexico, Brazil and even the Championship league [England 2nd div] are all big money leagues.
-Most of the best America players never make it as far as England, Spain or Italy.
+Most of the best American players never make it as far as England, Spain or Italy.
 A few US national players play in Germany and do well.

 Middle size leagues are Denmark, Belgium, Ukraine, Argentina, Japan, USA.
 These leagues average $150,000 – $200,000 per year.